HUMAN RESOURCES FRAMEWORK POLICY

 11. Corporate Volunteering

-These programmes are intended to:
+These programmes and campaigns are intended to:

 a) Contribute to social well-being and community service.